formkit/docs-content/guides/build-a-multi-step-form.md

         })

         // Stop plugin inheritance to descendant nodes.
-        // We only care about the group itself return false
+        // We only care about the the top-level groups
+        // that represent the steps.
+        return false
     }
 }